about us

 Hand in Hand International

-Helping grassroots entrepreneurs to turn their skills and potential into jobs and in doing so helping them find a way up and out of poverty.
+Helping grassroots entrepreneurs to turn their skills and potential into jobs, and in doing so, helping them find a way out of poverty.

 Tanzania National Parks Authority (TANAPA)